jinscript/FCND-Motion-Planning/README.md

 1) Provide basic callbacks and state transition functions.
 2) Provide method `plan_path()` to compute a list of waypoints.
 3) Reads obstacle data from `colliders.csv`.
+4) Create grid with obstacle data.
-4) Compute and set grid start and goal points.
+5) Compute and set grid start and goal points.
-5) Perform A star search to come up with a list of waypoints.
+6) Perform A star search to come up with a list of waypoints.
-6) Send waypoints to simulator.
+7) Send waypoints to simulator.

 ### Implementing Your Path Planning Algorithm